koushikahmed17/Real-time-order-management/postman/README.md

 4. **Create an order:**
    - Use "Create Order" request after logging in
    - The request requires authentication (Bearer token or cookie)
+   - **Stripe**: Response includes `clientSecret` for frontend payment confirmation
+   - **PayPal**: Response includes `approvalUrl` for redirecting user to PayPal checkout
-   - The order ID will be automatically saved to the environment
+   - The order ID and payment details will be automatically saved to the environment

 ### Testing